Amino acid: Abbreviation and property tables

 Unk is sometimes used instead of Xaa, but is less standard.

 Ter or * (from termination) is used in notation for mutations in proteins when a stop codon occurs.
 It corresponds to no amino acid at all.

 In addition, many nonstandard amino acids have a specific code.
 For example, several peptide drugs, such as Bortezomib and MG132, are artificially synthesized and retain their protecting groups, which have specific codes.
 Bortezomib is Pyz–Phe–boroLeu, and MG132 is Z–Leu–Leu–Leu–al. To aid in the analysis of protein structure, photo-reactive amino acid analogs are available.
 These include photoleucine (pLeu) and photomethionine (pMet).

-Occurrence and functions in biochemistry
+Biological roles and occurrence

 A polypeptide is an unbranched chain of amino acids.